Stewart Island: Infrastructure

+Electricity

+Since 1988, the electricity supply on Stewart Island has come from diesel generators; previously, residents used their own private generators.
+As a consequence, electric power is around three times more expensive than in the South Island, at NZ$0.59/kWh in 2016 and NZ$0.85/kWh in 2025.
+After photovoltaic and wind generation were tested on the island, the government's Provincial Growth Fund put $3.16 million towards building wind turbines on Stewart Island.
+The effort was defeated by local landowners who refused to grant access to the site through their property and general obstruction efforts by various parties.
+In June 2025, the government announced a $15m loan for a solar project on the island, with plans for a 2 MW solar farm and 4 MWh battery installed by the end of 2027.

 Publicity and promotions

 Residents of Stewart Island have held a number of mock promotional fundraising events regarding a declaration of independence for the island, and to have it renamed to its original name of "Rakiura".
 An effort to raise NZ$6,000 for a new swimming pool at the island's school involved selling 50-cent passports for the newly "independent" island.
 On 31 July 1970, a mock ceremony featured a declaration of independence, and the new republic's flag was unveiled.
 These efforts were not serious attempts for independence, and Stewart Island remains a part of the New Zealand state.